Skip to contents

 param.control

-• embed.mtry: number or proportion of variables
+• embed.mtry: proportion of variables for embedded splits.
+Default: 0.5.

-• embed.nmin: terminal node size
+• embed.nmin: terminal node size for embedded model.
+Default: 5.

-• embed.nsplit number of random cutting points
+• embed.nsplit: number of random cutting points.
+Default: 3.

-• embed.resample.replace whether to sample with replacement
+• embed.resample.replace: whether to sample with replacement.
+Default: TRUE.

 \itemize{